RubixML/ML/docs/what-is-machine-learning.md

 ## Deep Learning
 Deep Learning is a subset of machine learning that involves layers of computation that form feature representations of greater and greater complexity.
 It is a paradigm shift from human-engineered features to letting the learner construct its own features from the raw data.
 Deep Learning is used in image recognition, natural language processing, and for other tasks demanding very high dimensionality.

+## AutoML
+Automated Machine Learning (AutoML) is the application of automated tools when designing machine learning models.
+The goal of AutoML is to simplify the machine learning lifecycle for non-experts and to facilitate rapid prototyping.
+In addition, AutoML can aid in the discovery of simpler and more accurate solutions than could otherwise be discovered via human intuition.
+Rubix provides a number of tools to help automate the machine learning process including [hyper-parameter optimizers](hyper-parameter-tuning.md#hyper-parameter-optimization) and [feature selectors](preprocessing.md#feature-selection).

 ## Other Forms of ML
 Although the supervised and unsupervised learning framework covers a substantial number of problems, there are other types of machine learning that the library does *not* support out of the box.